Manage Your Monster+ Job Ads

 - Views – The total number of views your offer has received, as both a free or promoted job.

 - Paid Clicks – This is the number of actions that are using your promotion budget.
-This includes the number of clicks, taps, or swipes candidates have made to view your job ad, and the number of times candidates have clicked on the “Apply” button.
+This includes the number of clicks, taps, or swipes candidates have made to view your job ad.

 - Applications – This shows you how many applications you have received for this job ad to date.